elunna/nerfhack-changelog/README.md

 ### Vampires
 Vampires have a rich history in NetHack, first appearing in SLASH'EM and later in UnNetHack, dNetHack, SpliceHack, and Hack'EM, with each implementation being slightly different.
 In this version, the aim was to combine the best aspects of each to create a fun yet balanced vampire race.
 Vampires start strong, avoiding issues like poison or GWAWOD deaths, and they can fly over many floor traps, such as sleeping gas.
 What you *will* have to worry about is your new worst enemies: silver and hunger.

 You'll also have to move quickly and attack aggressively to keep draining blood for nutrition.
 The corpse draining mechanic from SLASH'EM has been removed.
 It created quite a few bugs in the nutrition code, it resulted in tedious draining of corpses (which often are wasted anyway), and a better alternative was found in SpliceHack, which was simply doubling the nutrition from feeding on life blood during combat.
-Vampires can also "tin" blood from corpses that are both fresh and big enough to fill a potion with blood.
 The main drawback to this approach is that now vampirics cannot gain intrinsics or benefits from eating corpses.
 To compensate, you start off with the many intrinsics a regular vampire enjoys.

 Instead of the usual starting pet, vampires begin with a tame and loyal familiar.
 This is a humanoid (@) capable of wearing armor and wielding weapons.
 Vampires are now restricted from taming or pacifying any monsters except for familiars and other vampires.

 When playing as a vampire, you can try to pacify or tame a familiar with the #chat command.
 Your success will be affected by Luck.

+#### Changes to the vampire bite attacks
+To avoid "stupid deaths," bite attacks are prevented when fighting monsters like cockatrices, Medusa, or green slimes (even when you are merely polymorphed in a vampire and not the starting race).
+However, stunned, confused, or hallucinating vampires will bite anything so keep your guard up when impaired (Spork/UnNetHackPlus).

+In other variants, vampires can "feed" on a variety of monsters, but in NerfHack have been updates with "smart feeding".
+- Vampires can only feed on living monsters with blood.
+- When attacking, low level vampires can only use their bite attack or weapon attack - not both in the same round.
+- If the vampire is hungry (or close to hungry), they will always bite and attempt to feed first.
+- Otherwise, there will be a 50/50 chance of either biting or attacking with a normal weapon.
+- After level 14, the ability to perform both biting and weapon attacks in the same round will unlock.
+- If a player wishes to only use the weapon, they can always bypass the bite attack by forcefighting (via "F").

 #### Vampires resistances and abilities